jasserabdou/EDA-app/README.md

 - For JSON datasets with complex nested structures, additional handling might be required.
 Consider using `pd.read_json()` with the appropriate options to read the data correctly.

-## Author

-This EDA App was created by Jasser as a simple tool for performing exploratory data analysis.

-Feel free to enhance and customize the app as per your specific requirements.
-Happy data exploration! 📊

----